Genus two KdV soliton gases and their long-time asymptotics: Abstract

 \section{Abstract}

-This paper employs the Riemann-Hilbert problem to provide a comprehensive analysis of the asymptotic behavior of the high-genus Korteweg-de Vries soliton gases.
-It is demonstrated that the two-genus soliton gas is related to the two-phase Riemann-Theta function as \(x \to +\infty\), and approaches to zero as \(x \to -\infty\).
-Additionally, the long-time asymptotic behavior of this two-genus soliton gas can be categorized into five distinct regions in the \(x\)-\(t\) plane, which from left to right are rapidly decay, modulated one-phase wave, unmodulated one-phase wave, modulated two-phase wave, and unmodulated two-phase wave.
+This paper employs the Riemann-Hilbert problem and nonlinear steepest descent method of Deift-Zhou to provide a comprehensive analysis of the asymptotic behavior of the genus two Korteweg-de Vries soliton gases.
+It is demonstrated that the genus two soliton gas is related to the two-phase Riemann-Theta function as \(x \to +\infty\), and approaches to zero as \(x \to -\infty\).
+Additionally, the long-time asymptotic behavior of this genus two soliton gas can be categorized into five distinct regions in the \(x\)-\(t\) plane, which from left to right are {quiescent region}, modulated one-phase wave, unmodulated one-phase wave, modulated two-phase wave, and unmodulated two-phase wave.
 Moreover, an innovative method is introduced to solve the model problem associated with the high-genus Riemann surface, leading to the determination of the leading terms, which is also related with the multi-phase Riemann-Theta function.
-A general discussion on the case of arbitrary \(N\)-genus soliton gas is also presented.\\
+A general discussion on the case of arbitrary genus $N$ soliton gas is also presented.\\